Physical fitness and activity guidelines

 4. Try a range of activities - team sports not for you?
 Try releasing your energy with some kickboxing or BJJ instead - go for a hunt (without the quad) - or harness it with some relaxing yoga techniques.

-5. Have fun - if Unit PT is your only exposure to physical activity, don't forget there are other options you can add in to your week.
-Go tramping, try horse riding, get out on the water for kayaking or paddle boarding, take a dance class - as long as you enjoy it, you will stick with it.
+5. Have fun - if Unit PT is your only exposure to physical activity, don't forget there are other options you can add it in to your week.
+Go tramping, try horse riding, get out on the water for kayaking or paddle boarding, take a dance class.
+If you enjoy it, you will stick with it.

-• Build healthy habits into your after work routine - take the kids/ dog for a walk to the park, do some mahi in the garden.
+• build healthy habits into your post work routine - take the kids/ dog for a walk to the park, do some mahi in the garden;

 7. Make it normal - physical activity should be a normal part of your day, and not a chore.
 Simple things like walking or cycling to the shops or to work, can make a big difference.